fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 In this blog post I will go over an architectural pattern which is a part of a broader spectrum of event based architectures.
 It is inspired by a [StrangeLoop talk by Bobby Calderwood](https://www.youtube.com/watch?v=B1-gS0oEtYc).

+--
+**TLDR**
+- *CQRS* involves splitting an application into two parts internally: the *command* side ordering the system to update state and the *query* side that gets the information without changing state.
+- by decoupling the write and read paths, you can decouple the teams responsible for the business logic of the write and read paths.

+Here is a summary of the *Event Sourcing* architecture:
+- Commands represent user intentions
+- Command Processors implement business logic and generate Events
+- Events represents what happened and the *final truth*
+- Other auxiliary services can be based on that

+--

 Companion repository can be found here: [with-kafka](https://github.com/fbielejec/with-kafka).

 # <a name="name"/> CQRS and Event Sourcing: what's in the name?